 In 2022 the show completed its development, performing across festivals and in lots of different spaces to test the show in different environments and to different audiences.
 The show went to music festival Nozstock, Ventnor Festival, Watford Fringe and Stroud Theatre Festival.
 Off the back of this run, we have tweaked and enhanced the show by continually collecting audience feedback so that Geneva is ready for a studio-level run.

 ‘You place your order and sit down in one of the cubicles.
 The girl you’ve ordered comes over, delivers the coffee and then ducks under the table to get to business.’

-Three blokes decide to do an epic grand tour of Europe to sample all the forbidden and exploited delights that the continent has to offer.
+Three blokes decide to do a grand sex tour of Europe to sample all the forbidden and exploited delights that the continent has to offer.

-Performed entirely by women, The Geneva Convention of Human F**ks follows Liam, Peter and Michael on their travels as they revise what they think is right and wrong, challenge their friendship to breaking point and question their relationship as men to women.
+Performed entirely by women, The Geneva Convention of Human F**ks follows Liam, Peter and Michael on their travels as sex tourists as they question what they think is right and wrong, challenge their friendship to breaking point and revise their relationship as men to women.

 Running Time – 60 minutes

 The play contains themes and tackles issues that some people may find uncomfortable viewing such as sex tourism, sex trafficking and #metoo.